-The ‘Appraising Risk, Past and Present’ Partnership aims, for the first time, to
+‘Appraising Risk, Past and Present’ Partnership aims, for the first time, to

 before, during, and following each period of crisis in the IOW;

-(3) use the results of this historical research to enhance currently employed
+use the results of this historical research to enhance currently employed

 Currently employed tools of environmental risk perception and governance (ERPG) are inadequate as they rely on historically shallow data focused on individual crises and fail to fully consider local IOW concepts of environmental risk.
 Conventional IOW histories privilege human agency, giving only cursory attention to environmental forces.
-There is at present no comprehensive model for environmental risk calculation which considers both historical and contemporary scientific data.
+There is at present no comprehensive model for environmental risk calculation that considers both historical and contemporary scientific data.